-Select a default master location list (that is, a city) in which to
+Select a default primary location list (that is, a city) in which to

 create your custom location object.

 Note: To create your custom location, you must navigate down to the city location level.
 For example, if you want to add a location object for an office in Toronto, you must navigate to and create your custom location under Toronto.
-You cannot add any custom location objects to the default master location lists that have been imported from the UN/LOCODE database.
+You can't add any custom location objects to the default primary location lists that have been imported from the UN/LOCODE database.

 - Under Locations, click New.

 - Name— enter the name for the location that you are adding.
 For example, Toronto or New York.